Cobleskill–Richmondville Central School District

 C-RCS or Cobleskill–Richmondville Central School District is a Public (government funded) school district in Schoharie County, New York.
 The district was formed in 1993 by the combination of the Richmondville Central School District and the Cobleskill Central School District.
 It consists of four schools: the Cobleskill Richmondville High School, the William H. Golding Middle School, the George D. Ryder Elementary School, and the Joseph B. Radez Elementary School.
-The current superintendent is Carl Mummenthey.
+The current superintendent is Matthew Sickles.

 Schools

 High school

 The Cobleskill Richmondville High School was built in 1998 and has two floors.
 Both floors are mixes of core and encore classes.
 The school houses grades 9–12.
 The principal of this school is Brett Barr.

 Middle school

 The William H. Golding Middle School is the oldest school in the district, being dedicated in 1933 and houses grades 6–8.
 It has three floors, each having core and encore classes.
-The principal of this school is Scott McDonald.
+The principal of this school is Jeremiah Haslun.